 Does Female Ejaculation Really Exist?

 Female ejaculation, or the “squirt”, is a topic of considerable controversy in the world of sexual health.
-In fact, since Whipple and Perry (1981) published an article on the subject, much progress has been made to try to answer the big question related to this topic – Can women really ejaculate just like men do?
+Since Whipple and Perry (1981) published an article on the subject, much progress has been made in trying to answer the big question related to this topic – Can women really ejaculate just like men do?
 If so, where does the fluid come from?
-Is it something for the select few?
+Is it something for a select few?

 The discussion about female ejaculation arises from the confessions of a significant group of women (according to some studies, between 40-54% of the female population).
 Many girls began to acknowledge that they expelled liquid at the moment of their orgasm, in a similar way to male ejaculation.